Ditxit/responsive/README.md

 | laptop     | Classes inside `laptop` attribute are only active in laptop sized devices   | 1024px - ♾️ |
 | -laptop    | Classes inside `-laptop` attribute are active in all devices except laptops | ♾️ - 1024px |

+## Coding conventions
+This library uses hyphen `-` as a syntax which it means `not` in common context.
+This syntax can be use in front of both attributes as well as classes.

+#### Hyphen (-) in attributes
+Using the hyphen (-) in front of attributes denotes not in that device.
+For example;
+> The attribute `phone` is used to add class to the respective element while in phone only whereas `-phone` i.e. `not phone` is used to add classes to respective element while not in phone only.

 <table>
 <tr><th>With hyphen (-)</th><th>Without Hyphen (-)</th></tr>